geom_table

 , and family

-passed as argument (e.g., by calling the constructor, using constructor
+(e.g., by calling the constructor, using constructor name followed by

-name followed by parenthesis), it will be used as is, i.e., mappings to
+parenthesis), it is used as is, with mappings to aesthetics colour

 is used and colour